Don't Cut Corners on Conveyancing

 Most solicitors firms are qualified to carry out conveyancing, but think about what is important to you in the process and make sure you ask the right questions to find a law firm who will meet your needs.

-There are many “cheap” deals to be found on the web these days, but there is a risk that a firm undertaking conveyancing at very low prices is more likely to take on a high volumes of cases.
-This may mean your transaction might not get the proper care and attention it deserves, instead becoming another file on a conveyor belt.
+There are many “cheap” deals to be found on the web these days, but there is a risk that a firm undertaking conveyancing at very low prices is more likely to take on high volumes of cases.
+This may mean your transaction might not get the proper care and attention it deserves, instead of becoming another file on a conveyor belt.

 It is likely you will be investing upwards from £100,000 on a new home; as the biggest purchase of your lifetime, it doesn't make sense to cut corners on this vital part of the process.